sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/21.png)

-Forced programs and Folders are also merged into one tab ('Program Control', sub tab 'Force* Programs').
+Forced programs and folders are also merged into one tab ("Program Control", sub tab "Force* Programs").

 ## Lingering Programs & Leader Programs

 ![](../Media/Migration/22.png)

-Program stop behavioures are also merged into one tab.
+Program stop behaviours are also merged into one tab.

 ## File Migration

 ![](../Media/Migration/23.png)

-File Migration options have been integrated into the File Options sub tab of the General Options tab
+File Migration options have been integrated into the "File Options" sub tab of the "General Options" tab.

 ## Internet Access

 ![](../Media/Migration/24.png)

-Sandboxie plus can not only use the old method of blocking internet access but also use the Windows Filtering Platform (WFP) instead, which provides better compatibility.
+Sandboxie Plus not only uses the old method of blocking internet access but also the Windows Filtering Platform (WFP), which provides better compatibility.

 ## Network Access

 ![](../Media/Migration/25.png)

-Additionally using the WFP facility a full per box firewall can be configured (tab 'Internet Restrictions' --> sub tab 'Network Firewall Rules').
+Additionally, using the WFP facility a full per sandbox firewall can be configured (tab "Internet Restrictions" --> sub tab "Network Firewall Rules").

 ## Start/Run Access